• Skip to main content

 Minimally invasive means that a surgeon professionally stabs you, and you will need at least three months to recover.

-No matter what the ad touts, laparoscopic surgery is painful to bear and requires a lengthy recovery, notwithstanding all of the other risks that you incur by going through with any weight loss surgery.
+No matter what the ad touts, laparoscopic robotic surgery is painful to bear and requires a lengthy recovery, notwithstanding all of the other risks that you incur by going through with any weight loss surgery.

 Morbid Obesity Relief